taocpp/json/doc/Type-Traits.md

 };
 ```

-Similarly to use an Array it is necessary to derive `my_traits< my_type >` from `tao::json::binding::array`, and supply a list of member variables.
+To use an Array it is necessary to derive `my_traits< my_type >` from `tao::json::binding::array`, and again supply a list of pointers to member variables.
-Here neither a name can be given, nor is there a choice between optional and required.
+Here neither a name can be given, nor is there a choice between optional and required values - everything is required, converting from an Array expects exactly the correct number of Array elements.

 ```c++